Where is the Line - Choreographic Program

 I have encouraged the group to explore diverse and imaginative approaches to choreography, covering journaling and creative writing, utilising music and visual art as stimuli, dreaming up environments, using postmodern structures for creating dance material and working creatively within specific sites... in their cases, this meant up trees, down stairwells and upon bench tops at Frog Hollow, which in turn became the inspiration for a dance film by Mischa Baka.

-After months of workshops in the studio, a vibrant period of dance exploration and enjoying assorted-cream biscuits, the participants are now excited to strut their stuff.
+After months of workshops in the studio, a vibrant period of dance exploration and enjoying assorted cream biscuits, the participants are now excited to strut their stuff.
 Today’s showing presents the work of these six delightful young people, whose dedication, energy and enthusiasm for the choreographic program has been a total joy, and awfully contagious.
-The result is a diverse program where their individuality & creativity is celebrated.
+The result is a diverse program where their individuality & creativity are celebrated.

 Director’s Notes - Jess Devereux